rougier/python-opengl/03-quickstart.rst

    # Build data
    data = np.zeros((4,2), dtype=np.float32))

-Wen then create a placeholder on the GPU without yet specifying the size:
+We then create a placeholder on the GPU without yet specifying the size:

 .. code:: python